-Wondering what an API is?
 API stands for Application Programming Interface.
 It is a piece of code that lets two programs talk to each other.
-A way to pass information and data between two programs.
-Directly.
+A way to pass information and data between two programs directly.
 Don’t worry, they’re not as complicated as they sound.
-An API is quite simple to use.
-You’re really only sending a small piece of code to a server to get a response.
+An API is quite simple to use and a great way to get comfortable with some advance coding.
+Ultimately, you’re really only sending a small piece of code to a server to get a response.

 What’s the point of an API?